 It is still necessary to practice a solid oral hygiene routine.
 Some dentists recommend patients use caution chewing or biting, especially with veneers on front teeth.
 Since veneers may cause extra sensitivity to extreme temperatures, it is wise to avoid foods and beverages that are overly cold or hot.
 If a patient tends to grind his or her teeth, a dentist may recommend wearing a night guard to avoid enamel damage.

-Hoffman Dental strives to improve patients' smiles.
+Hoffman Dental in Upper Arlington, strives to improve patients' smiles.
 Veneer application is a permanent and painless way to achieve results.
-For more information, call our office for a consultation.
+For more information about veneers in UA, call our office for a consultation.